+Under some mild conditions on $X$, we have a resolution of singularities of its secant variety as follows.

+\begin{thm}[{\cite[Theorem~3.9]{Vermeire2001}}] Let $X \subset \PP(V)$ be a nondegenerate smooth projective variety.
+Suppose that $X$ satisfies $(K_2)$, i.e., $X$ is cut out by quadrics in $\PP(V)$ and the syzygies among them are generated by linear ones.
+If $X$ contains no lines or conics, then the blowup $\mathrm{Bl}_X \mathrm{Sec}(X)$ is smooth.
+In particular, $\mathrm{Sec}(X)$ is smooth off $X$. \end{thm}

-We begin with an example of complete intersection varieties that does not have linear syzygies and the blowup $\mathrm{Bl}_X \mathrm{Sec}(X)$ does not separate tangent lines to $X$.
-This example illustrates the importance of imposing conditions on syzygies if we want the blowup to serve as a resolution of singularities as in Theorem~\ref{thm:Singularity-of-secant-variety}.
+In fact, $\mathrm{Bl}_X \mathrm{Sec}(X)$ is isomorphic to the secant bundle, see Section~\ref{sec:application}.
+The imposing conditions on syzygies in Theorem~\ref{thm:Singularity-of-secant-variety} are important.
+Indeed, there is an example of a complete intersection variety $X$ that does not have linear syzygies and the blowup $\mathrm{Bl}_X \mathrm{Sec}(X)$ does not separate tangent lines to $X$.

 \begin{exa} Let $n \geq 5$ and let $z_0, \dots, z_n$ be homogeneous coordinates on $\PP^n$.
 Consider the quadrics of the form

 where $f \in H^0(\PP^n, \Ocal(2))$ is a quadric without $z_0^2$, $z_1^2$, $z_0z_2$, $z_1z_2$ and $z_2^2$ terms.
 For simplicity, denote by $V \subset H^0(\PP^n, \Ocal(2))$ the linear system of such quadrics $f$.
 Note that a family of (at least three) quadrics $Q_f$ for general $f \in V$ does not satisfy $(K_2)$ by \cite[Lemma~2.4]{Vermeire2001} because its restriction to $\PP_{z_0,z_1}^1$ is linearly dependent.